mariohirzi/SoftwareDeploymentUebung/README.md

 # Creating the pipeline
 First, we created the pipeline using the pipeline type "Deploy to Azure Kubernetes Service".
 After that, a dockerfile was created and uploaded to git.
 Following that, the location of the node.js app in this github repository was added to the yaml file as well.
 Now the pipeline can be triggered via git and exectued.

+The next step was to create a release pipeline.